Miami Heat: Grading Dwyane Wade’s 2017-18 NBA Season [Opinion]

 Being back in Miami was what Wade had been wanting since early on in the season.
 It was a move that helped the Cavaliers overhaul their roster, but also allowed Wade to head back home and finish what he started, as SB Nation talked more about.

 Now that the Heat have been eliminated from the playoffs, questions have been floating around about Wade and his possible retirement plans.
-He has not made it clear whether he will continue his career, but many have gotten the vibe that he is strongly thinking about calling it a career and retiring.
+He has not made it clear whether he will continue his career, but many have gotten the vibe that he is strongly thinking about retiring.

-Whether he does retire or not, Wade returning to Miami was good for the NBA.
+Whether he retires or not, Wade returning to Miami was good for the NBA.
 He was obviously happy and he was able to have quite a few “turn back the clock” performances.
 One of those performances happened against the Philadelphia 76ers in Game 2 of their playoffs series against the Heat.

 All of that being said, let’s take a look at some highlights and the final grade for Wade’s 2017-18 season with the Heat.